 The main structures inside your mouth are your tongue, gums and teeth.
 On top of your tongue sit many taste buds that allow you to enjoy the food you’re eating, and the glands beneath them produce saliva that begins the process of digestion.

 Your gums hold your teeth in place and supply them with the blood and other products they need to thrive and function properly.
 Your teeth allow you to chew up your food so that you can swallow it, though each type of tooth has a slightly different function.
 You have four types of teeth until you reach adulthood, when most people develop a fifth type: wisdom teeth.
+These wisdom teeth can potentially cause a number of issues in your adult life, that could eventually require the intervention of dentists like these Cherrywood Dental Associates in Woodbridge, or others, to be able to safely remove the problem teeth and restore you to being pain-free.

 Your incisors are the front four teeth at the top and bottom of your mouth (eight in total).
 They have a sharp surface and are used to bite into food, like when you take a bite out of an apple.